All Episodes

 So all three of those things have to happen.

-These are just principles, and I agree with you.
+And I agree with you.

-This is gonna be a challenge.
+This is going to be a challenge.

-If in fact this bill does not have real triggers in there.
+If, in fact, this bill does not have real triggers in there.

 In essence, if there is not language in this bill that guarantees that nothing else will happen unless these enforcement mechanisms are in place, I won't support it.